Kansas: Bleeding Kansas and the Civil War

+Settlement and the Wild West

+Passage of the Homestead Acts in 1862 accelerated settlement and agricultural development in the state.
 After the Civil War, many veterans constructed homesteads in Kansas.
 Many African Americans also looked to Kansas as the land of "John Brown" and, led by freedmen like Benjamin "Pap" Singleton, began establishing black colonies in the state.
 Leaving southern states in the late 1870s because of increasing discrimination, they became known as Exodusters.

-At the same time, the Chisholm Trail was opened and the Wild West-era commenced in Kansas.
-Wild Bill Hickok was a deputy marshal at Fort Riley and a marshal at Hays and Abilene.
-Dodge City was another wild cowboy town, and both Bat Masterson and Wyatt Earp worked as lawmen in the town.
+At the same time, the Chisholm Trail was opened and the Wild West era commenced in Kansas.
+Storied lawman Wild Bill Hickok was a deputy marshal at Fort Riley and a marshal at Hays and Abilene.
+Dodge City was home to both Bat Masterson and Wyatt Earp, who worked as lawmen in the town.
+The Dalton Gang robbed trains and banks throughout Kansas and the Southwest and maintained a hideout in Meade.
 In one year alone, eight million head of cattle from Texas boarded trains in Dodge City bound for the East, earning Dodge the nickname "Queen of the Cowtowns".

+20th century

 In response to demands of Methodists and other evangelical Protestants, in 1881 Kansas became the first U.S. state to adopt a constitutional amendment prohibiting all alcoholic beverages, which was repealed in 1948.
+Anti-saloon activist Carrie Nation vandalized her first saloon in Kiowa in 1900.
 In 1922, suffragist Ella Uphay Mowry became the first female gubernatorial candidate in the state when she ran as "Mrs. W.D.
-Mowry."
-She later stated that, "Someone had to be the pioneer.
+Mowry".
+She later stated: "Someone had to be the pioneer.
 I firmly believe that some day a woman will sit in the governor's chair in Kansas."

+Kansas suffered severe environmental damage in the 1930s due to the combined effects of the Great Depression and the Dust Bowl, and large numbers of people left southwestern Kansas in particular for better opportunities elsewhere.
+The outbreak of World War II spurred rapid growth in aircraft manufacturing near Wichita in the so-called Battle of Kansas, and the aerospace sector remains a significant portion of the Kansan economy to this day.